v3rmine/cwtch-server/README.md

 The app takes the following arguments
 - -debug: enabled debug logging
 - -exportServerBundle: Export the server bundle to a file called serverbundle
+- -disableMetrics: Disable metrics reporting to serverMonitor.txt and associated tracking routines
+- -dir [directory]: specify a directory to store server files (default is current directory)

 The app takes the following environment variables
 - CWTCH_HOME: sets the config dir for the app
+- DISABLE_METRICS: if set to any value ('1') it disables metrics reporting to serverMonitor.txt and associated tracking routines

 `env CONFIG_HOME=./conf ./app`